Stephen Colbert Slammed By Author As ‘Banal Loser’ For Barack Obama Interview

 “Can we just take a moment?
 I just – and I want to talk,” the Late Show host said during the talk.
 “I just want to take a moment to drink you in for just a moment, because I’m having to get used to looking at a president again.”

-As noted by the New Zealand Herald, Stoller was not the only one who voiced his displeasure with Colbert’s interview.
-A Washington Times piece likened Colbert’s interview to gushing over the politician, and others took to Twitter to criticize his performance.
+According to the publication, Stoller was not the only one who voiced his displeasure with Colbert’s interview.
+A Washington Times piece suggested that Colbert was gushing over the politician, and others took to Twitter to criticize his performance.

 Nevertheless, the author and others — such as journalist Glenn Greenwald — pointed to Colbert’s work in the past.
-Notably, the pair highlighted his role as feature entertainer at the 2006 White House Correspondents’ Dinner and his scathing attack on then-President George W. Bush and the American media.
+Notably, the pair highlighted his role as featured entertainer at the 2006 White House Correspondents’ Dinner and his scathing attack on then-President George W. Bush and the American media.

-“This was actually good, especially for the time,” Greenwald said of the speech.
+“This was actually good, especially for the time,” Greenwald noted on Twitter.

 “2005 WH Correspondent’s dinner speech was amazing,” Stoller tweeted of the routine.

-According to the New Zealand Herald, Colbert’s recent interview with Obama is not significantly different from others with the former U.S. leader, which the outlet suggested often go easy on the Democrat.
+The New Zealand Herald noted that Colbert’s recent interview with Obama is not significantly different from others with the former U.S. leader, which the outlet suggested often go easy on the Democrat.

 The Daily Caller previously took aim at the left-wing media’s purported tendency to throw Obama softball questions.
-The publication highlighted questions that support his narrative, including queries on golf, his major accomplishments, and the dangers of being “too cocky.”
+The publication highlighted questions that support this narrative, including queries on golf, his major accomplishments, and the dangers of being “too cocky.”

 According to Fox News, President-elect Joe Biden — the Obama administration’s vice president — has thus far received the same treatment from journalists in regards to their questioning.